Seriousattempts/Bootloader_Unlock_Retroid_Pocket_3Plus/README.md

 **By following this guide, you acknowledge that you understand the risks involved in unlocking your device's bootloader.
 Ensure you have backed up all important data before proceeding.**

-To restore to an older firmware if you brick your device: https://github.com/skompc/retroid-pocket-3-plus-autoroot/issues/1#issuecomment-2690916853
+To restore to the latest firmware file: [https://drive.google.com/drive/folders/1g9m8BlrCsdzXduEUfDERLilVLzxFQxX8](https://drive.google.com/drive/folders/1g9m8BlrCsdzXduEUfDERLilVLzxFQxX8)
-- As of now, it will restore to a RP3+ that doesn't have access to the control pad via Magisk.